junglok/tem-docs/docs/relion.rst

 RELION_QSUB_TEMPLATE variable
 -----------------------------
 Relion defines lots of environment variables that can be used to execute different types of subtasks in the analysis workflows.
-Among these, "RELION_QSUB_TEMPLATE" describes the location of a proper Torque batch job script to submit jobs to Torque-based service farm.
+Among these, "RELION_QSUB_TEMPLATE" describes the location of a proper Torque batch job script template to submit jobs to Torque-based service farm.

 .. code-block:: bash

-  (for relion 1.4) RELION_QSUB_TEMPLATE /tem/home/tem/relion-1.4/bin/qsub.bash
-  (for relion 2.1) RELION_QSUB_TEMPLATE /tem/home/tem/relion-2.1/cpu/bin/qsub.bash
-  (for relion 3.0-beta) RELION_QSUB_TEMPLATE /tem/home/tem/relion3/cpu/bin/qsub.bash
+  (for relion 3.0.7) RELION_QSUB_TEMPLATE /tem/home/tem/_Applications/relion-3.0.7/cpu/bin/qsub-relion3-cpu.bash

 Torque strings defined by Relion